project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 We will look at each of these in turn.

-### `talks` directory
+### `Talks` directory

 The `talks` directories contains a subdirectory for each spoken language the skill supports.
 The subdirectories are named using the [ISO639-1 Language Codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language.
 For example, German is 'de', and English is 'en'.

 There will be a subdirectory for each language you selected when creating the Skill using the Skill Kit.

 Each of these subdirectories can include two files.
 The first one is called `talk.json` and the second one `engine.py`.
 The `engine.py` is intended for more complex use cases where a simple string is not enough for the answer and is not created by default.
-That's why we will only describe how to create the `talk.json` file here, while more information on the topic can be found in the chapter [Talks]().
+That's why we will only describe how to create the `talk.json` file here, while more information on the topic can be found in the chapter [Talks](./your-first-skill.md).

 The File created by the Skill Kit does only contain some dummy answers that show the structure of the file: